De Rham curve: Properties

-The self-symmetries of all of the de Rham curves are given by the monoid that describes the symmetries of the infinite binary tree or Cantor set.
+The self-symmetries of all of the de Rham curves are given by the monoid that describes the symmetries of the infinite binary tree or Cantor space.
 This so-called period-doubling monoid is a subset of the modular group.

 The image of the curve, i.e. the set of points $\{p(x), x \in [0,1]\}$, can be obtained by an Iterated function system using the set of contraction mappings $\{d_0,\ d_1\}$.
 But the result of an iterated function system with two contraction mappings is a de Rham curve if and only if the contraction mappings satisfy the continuity condition.

 Detailed, worked examples of the self-similarities can be found in the articles on the Cantor function and on Minkowski's question-mark function.
 Precisely the same monoid of self-similarities, the dyadic monoid, apply to every de Rham curve.

 Classification and examples

+The following systems generate continuous curves.

 Cesàro curves

-Cesàro curves (or Cesàro–Faber curves) are De Rham curves generated by affine transformations conserving orientation, with fixed points $p_0=0$ and $p_1=1$.
+Cesàro curves, also known as Cesàro–Faber curves or Lévy C curves, are De Rham curves generated by affine transformations conserving orientation, with fixed points $p_0=0$ and $p_1=1$.

 Because of these constraints, Cesàro curves are uniquely determined by a complex number $a$ such that $|a|<1$ and $|1-a|<1$.

 The contraction mappings $d_0$ and $d_1$ are then defined as complex functions in the complex plane by:

 For the value of $a=(1+i)/2$, the resulting curve is the Lévy C curve.

 Koch–Peano curves

 In a similar way, we can define the Koch–Peano family of curves as the set of De Rham curves generated by affine transformations reversing orientation, with fixed points $p_0=0$ and $p_1=1$.

 These mappings are expressed in the complex plane as a function of $\overline{z}$, the complex conjugate of $z$:

 The name of the family comes from its two most famous members.
 The Koch curve is obtained by setting:

 while the Peano curve corresponds to:

+The de Rham curve for $a=(1+ib)/2$ for values of $b$ just less than one visually resembles the Osgood curve.
+These two curves are closely related, but are not the same.
+The Osgood curve is obtained by repeated set subtraction, and thus is a perfect set, much like the Cantor set itself.
+The construction of the Osgood set asks that progressively smaller triangles to be subtracted, leaving behind a "fat" set of non-zero measure; the construction is analogous to the fat Cantor set, which has a non-zero measure.
+By contrast, the de Rham curve is not "fat"; the construction does not offer a way to "fatten up" the "line segments" that run "in between" the dyadic rationals.